-I know many of us dreamed of having a horse when we were younger, and some of the lucky ones actually got to fulfill that dream.
+Many have dreamed of keeping a horse when they were younger, and some of the lucky ones actually got to fulfill that dream.

 Well, you’re all grown up now, and you still want a horse — but you have no idea how to take care of one.